secure-77/PythonTCPServer/README.md

 The login token is atm the current date in format "dd.mm.yyyy" (not very save, in production you should replace that part of code).

-Make sure to restrict the edit permissions of the configuration file, otherwise the server functionallity could be extend to run any command from remote.
+Make sure to restrict the edit permissions of the configuration file, otherwise the server functionality could be extend to run any command from remote.

+The brute force protection will only set a sleep time, in production maybe this should extend with client disconnection and ip blocking.

 ## Usage